Research

 - Tax Multipliers in the United States: a Regional Perspective (with Edoardo Briganti and Victor Sellemi).

 - (Fiscal Policy, Inequality, Spatial Data) Policy-induced tax changes have very different incidence profiles.
 For instance, the tax reforms pursued by President Bush (2002) and President Obama (2013) were very different: the former was a large tax cut for both low-income and high-income tax units, while the latter was a small tax cut for the low-income households and a large tax hike for high-income earners.
 Presumably, such events could have very different macroeconomic implications.
-Modern economic theory incorporates heterogeneity and suggests that individuals at different points of the wealth and income distributions have different marginal propensities to consume, which could substantially impact fiscal multipliers \parencite{kaplan2018hank}.
-However, standard macroeconometric methods do not allow us to estimate multipliers for particular events; rather, only averages over time.
-In this project, we try to better understand the transmission mechanism of fiscal policy through an event-study approach.
-We estimate the event-specific causal effect of different federal personal income tax reforms on local economic activity, exploiting event-county-level (cross-sectional) variation in tax incidence induced by tax reforms under Presidents Bush (2002-03), Obama (2013), and Trump (2017).
-We use IRS adjusted gross income brackets at the county level to produce a novel data set of local taxable income distributions.
-We then combine the county income distributions $f_{c}(y)$, the number of returns at each county $n_c$, and tax policy variation at the federal level $\Delta \tau(y)$ to construct regional tax shocks $\Delta \tau_{c} = n_c \int_0^{\infty} \Delta \tau(y) \cdot y \cdot f_c(y) dy$, which represent the change in aggregate tax bill in county $c$ induced by federal policy variation.
-Using those shocks, and instrumenting for potential endogeneity of shares, we use a shift-share approach to estimate local multipliers of local tax liability on different measures of local economic activity, in particular employment, consumption, and retail GDP.
-Our work is related to the burgeoning literature that estimates multipliers with regional data \parencite{Chodorow2019}, which primarily focuses on expenditures.
-We contribute to this literature by using regional data to estimate taxes multipliers for all the major federal personal income tax reforms in the United States since 2000.
-Finally, we note that it is a well known issue that cross-sectional multipliers do not correspond to aggregate multipliers, since general equilibrium effects are absorbed by the intercept of the regressions (Wolf, 2019; Buera, 2021).
-In order to map our estimates to an aggregate multiplier, a future goal of this research is to use the results of the different event-studies to calibrate a multi-region Spatial Heterogeneous Agent New Keynesian model and recover (or at least put bounds) on aggregate multipliers that are consistent with our regional estimates.
+Individuals at different points of the wealth and income distributions have different marginal propensities to consume, which could substantially impact fiscal multipliers.
+Standard macroeconometric only allows us to estimate average multipliers over time.
+In this project, we estimate the event-specific causal effect of different federal personal income tax reforms on local economic activity, exploiting event-county-level variation in tax incidence induced by all the major federal personal income tax reforms in the United States since 2000.
+We use adjusted gross income brackets at the county level to produce a novel data set of local taxable income distributions.
+We then combine the county fiscal income distributions and tax policy variation at the federal level to construct county tax shocks, using a shift-share approach to estimate local multipliers of local tax liability on different measures of local economic activity, in particular employment, consumption, and retail GDP.

 - Slides; Draft coming soon.